top of page

 1. Choline

 1. Choline is so important to the health of the developing fetus.
 It performs a number of critical roles.
 Pregnant women need about 450 mg per day.
 The average consumption in the United States is about 278 milligrams per day for women.
 So, look for products that contain at least 200 mg of choline (400-500 would be ideal) per serving in order to ensure you get to the 450 mg needed.
-I cannot emphasize enough the importance of getting a prenatal vitamin with choline.
+I cannot emphasize enough the importance of getting a prenatal vitamin with large amounts of choline.
 It is so ridiculous that so many do not contain or contain just a very small amount of this vital nutrient.
-Frankly, products without a good amount of choline should not even be able to be labeled as prenatal vitamins.
-It's strange how the best-selling prenatal vitamin talks about the importance of choline on its website but then only put a paltry fifty-five milligrams in its product; shame on them.
+Frankly, products lacking a sufficient amount of choline should not be labeled as prenatal vitamins.
+It's strange how the best-selling prenatal vitamin talks about the importance of choline on its website but then only puts a paltry fifty-five milligrams in its product; shame on them.
+Check out our blog to learn more about the importance of choline.

 2. Iodine

 1. Iodine is an essential nutrient that supports the proper brain development of the fetus.
 Pregnant women need about 220 mcg per day.
 According to the NIH, a substantial portion of the US pregnant population are deficient in iodine.
-Intakes vary, averaging between 144 to 181 mcg per day.
+Intakes vary, averaging between 144 and 181 mcg per day.
 Women who did not consume dairy had even lower levels.
-Look for prenatal vitamins containing at least 150 mcg of iodine to ensure that you are getting enough between food and supplements.
-Selling a prenatal vitamin without iodine is doing a real disservice.
+Look for prenatal vitamins containing at least 150 mcg of iodine to ensure you are getting enough iodine from both food and supplements.
+Selling a prenatal vitamin without iodine is doing a real disservice and should not be legal.

 1. If you have hyperthyroidism, please talk to your doctor before consuming any supplements with iodine.